MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/compstui/ns-compstui-_compropsheetui.md

 ### -field CallerVersion

 Caller-supplied version number, representing the calling application's current version.
 The high byte identifies the major version, and the low byte is the minor version.
-For example, a <b>CallerVersion</b> value of 0x310 specifies a caller version number of 3.16.
-The version number is displayed when a user clicks on a page's <b>About</b> button.
+For example, a **CallerVersion** value of 0x310 specifies a caller version number of 3.16.
+The version number is displayed when a user clicks on a page's **About** button.

 ### -field OptItemVersion

 Caller-supplied version number, representing the root-level option item's current version.
 For printer interface DLLs, this typically represents a printer device version.
 The high byte identifies the major version, and the low byte is the minor version.
-For example, an <b>OptItemVersion</b> value of 0x3ff specifies a caller version number of 3.255.
-The version number is displayed when a user clicks on a page's <b>About</b> button.
+For example, an **OptItemVersion** value of 0x3ff specifies a caller version number of 3.255.
+The version number is displayed when a user clicks on a page's **About** button.

 ### -field dwReserved

 Reserved.
 This array must be set to zero.